saintdaddy/Veerus/README.md

 Veerus is a multifunctional virus including : RAT, Crypto Miner, Stealers, Token Grabber, DM ALL and much more...

-## :star2: Don't Forget
-:muscle: Don't forget to open ports : 80 and 7777

-:muscle: Don't forget to set your ip and trx address in both client.py and server.py

-:muscle: Don't forget to set discord webhook if you wan't to use it.

 <!-- Support the project -->
 # :tada: Support the project :
 ### :star2: Paypal :